marcelpetersen/mobil/_posts/2020-03-26-the-future-is-electric-an-interview-with-christoph-ulusoy.md

 We can launch as planned, but we’ll also see a decrease - or rather a delay - in our business due to the Corona crisis, particularly since it’s still expanding and new cases are being recorded every day.

-> The time is right for e-mobility
+> The time is right for e-mobility.

 Hardware like scooters and bikes have also been harder for people to order and ship, since most of them are manufactured in China.
 Luckily, as a very young company, we have a lot of flexibility to react nimbly and postpone the launch of some of our partners.